mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 image: /public/progress.png
 ---

 Many of our apps do heavy work on background threads like networking or data processing.
 We usually want to display progress or the activity indicator of the ongoing work.
-This week we will learn how to use *ProgressView* to present both indefinite and definite progress in SwiftUI.
+This week we will learn how to use *ProgressView* to present both indeterminate and determinate progress in SwiftUI.

-#### Indefinite progress
+#### indeterminate progress
-All you need to do to display indefinite progress is to place *ProgressView* anywhere in your layout.
+All you need to do to display indeterminate progress is to place *ProgressView* anywhere in your layout.
 Let's try to do that in a simple example.

 ```swift
 struct ContentView: View {